 OFA in a North Carolina criminal defense case is an acronym:

-If there was a bond posted at the time of your initial release from jail, the Judge may also, when legally appropriate, issue an Order of Forfeiture for failing to appear.
+If there was a bond posted at the time of your initial release from jail, the Judge may also, when legally appropriate, issue an Order of Forfeiture for failing to appear, thus forfeiting the bond.

-Experienced criminal defense lawyers in Charlotte sometimes refer to that as an OFA / OOF (Order for Arrest / Order of Forfeiture).
+Charlotte lawyers sometimes refer to an Order for Arrest in Mecklenburg County as an OFA / OOF (Order for Arrest / Order of Forfeiture).